2019 DEMONSTRATING ARTISTS

 • A three-hour session on both Thursday and Friday

 • Arrival on Wednesday, March 27 for image verification and a demonstrator video interview

 • A looping slide presentation (PowerPoint or Keynote) that will be shown simultaneously with your demonstration

 All proposals must be submitted using NCECA’s Online Submittal process.
 A link to the form is provided below.
-Please read the information below to prepare for your online Submittal.
+Please read the information below to prepare BEFORE starting your online submittal.
 Your online submittal form must include the following or it will not be considered.
 (Only .doc, .docx, .JPEG or .PDF files will be accepted)

-• Artist statement – Up to 1500 characters including spaces.
+• Artist statement – (Limit 1500 characters including spaces)

-• Program guide description – Up to 300 characters including spaces (If your proposal is accepted, this will be printed in the Program Guide)
+• Program Guide description – (Limit 300 characters including spaces.
+If your proposal is accepted, this will be printed in the Program Guide)

 Images – Up to 10 images (Only images that directly reference the actual proposal)

 (.jpg ONLY.
 Each image no larger than 800 KB) (Image Submission Guidelines)